 The Trustees recognise that equal opportunities should be an integral part of good practice within the workplace.
-The Academy aims to establish equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
-We are committed to ensuring equality of opportunity for all who learn and work at Joseph Leckie Academy Trust.
-We respect and value positively differences in race, gender, sexual orientation, ability and age.
+The Academy aims to establish equal opportunity in all areas of tis activities including creating a working environment in which the contribution and needs of all people are fully valued.
+We are committed to ensuring equality of opportunity for all wo learn and work at Joseph Leckie Academy Trust.
+We respect and value positively differences in race, gender, sexual orientation, ability and age a.
+Going concern b.
+Key financial performance indicators